Tom Bossert: Political career

 Following the end of the Bush administration, Bossert was made a Nonresident Zurich Cyber Risk Fellow at the Atlantic Council's Cyber Security Initiative, a position he held until 2016.
 He also became president of the risk management consulting firm Civil Defense Solutions.

 On December 27, 2016, the Trump transition team announced that then President-elect Donald Trump intended to appoint Bossert to the post of Homeland Security Advisor (officially titled the Assistant to the President for Homeland Security and Counterterrorism), a position that would not require Senate confirmation.
 Bossert was officially appointed on January 20, 2017, the date of President Trump's entrance into office.

 On July 20, 2017, Bossert called for a comprehensive bio-defense strategy against devastating pandemics and intentional attacks, and commented that retired Admiral Tim Ziemer was contributing to the development of the strategy.

 On July 27, 2017, British email prankster James Linton, spear-phished Bossert into thinking he was Jared Kushner by sending an email to Bossert; he received Bossert's private email address without asking for it.

-Bossert resigned on April 8, 2018, the day after John R. Bolton, the newly appointed National Security Advisor, started his tenure.
+Bossert resigned on April 8, 2018, the day after John Bolton, the newly-appointed National Security Advisor, started his tenure.
 Bossert's departure corresponded with the dissolution of the global health security team that he oversaw.

-On December 16, 2020, the New York Times published an opinion piece by Bossert warning that U.S. networks had been seriously compromised by Russia and had been for months.
+On December 16, 2020, The New York Times published an opinion piece by Bossert warning that U.S. networks had been seriously compromised by Russia and had been for months.